Shree Shreyansnath Bhagwan: Life Stories of the Eleventh Tirthankara

 Abhyantar Tapa

-With bahya tapa, external purification takes place, i.e., the body and mind purify.
-However, it cannot take us into the realm of the Soul.
-That happens through the abhyantar tapa.
-There are six types of abhyantar tapa, which are:
+All above are bahya tapa.
+By doing this tapa regularly, our external purification takes place, i.e., the body and mind purify.
+However, to take us further into the realm of the Soul is not its job.
+To take us to the Soul is the job of the abhyantar tapa.

 • Prayashchit